MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Targeting.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Use targeting to help focus your ads on potential customers who meet specific criteria (such as location or age), increasing the chance that they see your ads.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # How can I get my ads in front of my customers?

 > [!NOTE]
-> If you're advertising in connection with any financial, insurance, education, career and employment, and/or housing services, you **cannot** use individuals' demographics—such as age, gender, location, etc.—for the purpose of personalizing advertising, segmenting, or profiling customers.
+> If you're advertising in connection with any financial, insurance, education, career and employment, and/or housing services, you **cannot** use individuals' demographicsâ€”such as age, gender, location, etc.â€”for the purpose of personalizing advertising, segmenting, or profiling customers.

-Getting your ad in front of the right people—that's what targeting is all about.
+Getting your ad in front of the right peopleâ€”that's what targeting is all about.
 With targeting, Microsoft Advertising can help you focus a campaign or ad group on potential customers who meet specific criteria, so you can increase the chance that they see your ads.
 To learn how, see [How to target customers](hlp_BA_PROC_TargetingAgeGender.md).

 There are four ways to target your ads.
 You can use these individually or in combination: